Death of the Inhumans: Premise

-The premise deals with the Kree plotting to get the Inhumans to join them by using a Super-Inhuman they created to kill some of them to serve as a warning to those who don't take up their offer.
+The premise deals with the Kree plotting to get the Inhumans to join them by using a Super-Inhuman they created to kill some of them to serve as a warning to those who do not take up their offer.

 Plot

-The Kree have initiated a murdering campaign in order to force Black Bolt to join the Kree Empire.
-This ultimatum causes the deaths of 1,038 Inhumans with the words "Join or Die" carved into their bodies, which forced Black Bolt to call together the four Queens of the Universal Inhuman tribes to respond to this threat.
-However, the meeting goes far from as planned, as an Inhuman executioner named Vox, a Super-Inhuman created by the Kree, begins his bloody rampage across the place.
-When Black Bolt, Medusa, Gorgon, Karnak, Crystal, Triton, and Lockjaw reach the meeting place, they discover the bodies of Oola Udonta, Aladi Ko Eke, Onomi Whitemane, and Goddess Ovoe, with the same three words written in their blood on a banner hanging about their corpses.
+The Kree have initiated a murdering campaign in order to force Black Bolt to join the Kree empire.
+This ultimatum causes the deaths of 1,038 Inhumans, which forced Black Bolt to call together the four Queens of the Universal Inhuman tribes to respond to this threat.
+However, the meeting goes far from as planned, as Vox, a Super-Inhuman created by the Kree, begins his bloody rampage across the place.
+When Black Bolt, Medusa, Gorgon, Karnak, Crystal, Triton, and Lockjaw reach the meeting place, they find the queens dead.
 They eventually realize that the victims had fallen into a trap as one of the dead Inhumans was wired with an explosive.
-While most of Black Bolt's group made it out alive thanks to Lockjaw, Triton was not so lucky and was killed in the explosion.
-Black Bolt then sent Lockjaw to New Arctilan to retrieve his brother Maximus.
-Unbeknownst to them, Vox and his men had already arrived on New Arctilan and began murdering every Inhuman they come across, old or new like Flagman, Glass Girl, Naja, and Sterilon.
-Armed with all of the Inhumans’ abilities and no humanity, Vox easily cuts his prey down with his powers or his literal energy scythe.
-Even Maximus can’t defeat Vox as he quickly loses an arm for even making the attempt.
-Soon after, Lockjaw arrives and helps Maximus with his attempt to stop Vox on their own but things don't go so well as Vox fires an enormous blast, ripping a hole in both of them.
+While most of Black Bolt's group make it out alive thanks to Lockjaw, Triton is killed in the explosion.
+Black Bolt then sends Lockjaw to New Arctilan to retrieve his brother Maximus.
+Unbeknownst to them, Vox and his men have already arrived on New Arctilan and begun murdering every Inhuman they come across.
+Lockjaw arrives and helps Maximus with his attempt to stop Vox on their own, but Vox fires an enormous blast, ripping a hole in both of them.